anno4j/anno4j/README.md

 ### Language preferences

-The purpose of the `OntGenerationConfig` basically is defining a preference for the languages to use for class names and JavaDoc.
+The purpose of the `OntGenerationConfig` basically is defining a preference for the natural languages to use for class names and JavaDoc.
 Those are extracted from `rdfs:label` and `rdfs:comment` literals.

 ```